 HBV is the 2nd most common cause of acute viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
 A nonspecific viral prodrome is followed... read more after hepatitis A Hepatitis A Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Young... read more .
 Prior unrecognized infection is common but is much less widespread than that with hepatitis A virus.
 In the US, 3322 cases of acute hepatitis B infection were reported in 2018—a decrease from the 25,000 annual cases reported before use of hepatitis B vaccine became widespread.
 However, because many cases are not recognized or not reported, the Centers for Disease Control and Prevention (CDC) estimates that the actual number of new infections was about 21,600 in 2018 (1 General references Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
 It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Fulminant hepatitis and... read more ).

-HBV is sometimes associated with several primarily extrahepatic disorders, including polyarteritis nodosa Polyarteritis Nodosa (PAN) Polyarteritis nodosa is a systemic necrotizing vasculitis that typically affects medium-sized muscular arteries and occasionally affects small muscular arteries, resulting in secondary tissue... read more , other connective tissue diseases, membranous glomerulonephritis Membranoproliferative Glomerulonephritis Membranoproliferative glomerulonephritis is a heterogeneous group of disorders that share mixed nephritic and nephrotic features and microscopic findings.
-They mostly affect children.
-Cause... read more , and essential mixed cryoglobulinemia.
+HBV is sometimes associated with several primarily extrahepatic disorders, including polyarteritis nodosa Polyarteritis Nodosa (PAN) Polyarteritis nodosa is a systemic necrotizing vasculitis that typically affects medium-sized muscular arteries and occasionally affects small muscular arteries, resulting in secondary tissue... read more , other connective tissue diseases, membranous glomerulonephritis Membranoproliferative Glomerulonephritis Membranoproliferative glomerulonephritis (MPGN) is characterized by a pattern of glomerular injury on light microscopy, including hypercellularity and thickening of the glomerular basement membrane... read more , and essential mixed cryoglobulinemia.
 The pathogenic role of HBV in these disorders is unclear, but autoimmune mechanisms are suggested.

 Occasionally, coinfection with hepatitis D occurs.